lmalmud/601.257/README.md

     * You get a $500 stipend every day
 * There are two waves of enemies i.e. two nights (one wave per night)
 * press `m` to get free money (we love a good tax loophole)
+* press `r` to freeze rotation
+* press `esc` to rematerialize the cursor
+* right click the mouse to toggle the flashlight in view mode